shrobon/React-Projects/indecision-app/README.md

 ### Reading material
 - DOM elements (All supported HTML attributes)
 - React DOM events
+- Stateless Functional Components
+  - We cannot use state inside these
+  - Props can be passed in as a parameter
+  - These are faster than class based components
+  -

 ### Notes
 #### React Component State